encoresky/react-mobile-share/README.md

 ## 💡 Features

 - Lightweight
-- Share text, url and image.
+- Share text, url and images
 - Works on Android and iOS

 ## 🔧 Installation